madflojo/hord/.github/ISSUE_TEMPLATE/feature_request.md

 name: Feature request
 about: Suggest an idea for this project
 title: ''
-labels: ''
+labels: enhancement
 assignees: ''

 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
+## Describe the idea

 A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
+If the issue is related to a problem, give background on the problem being experienced.

+### Describe possible implementations

-A clear and concise description of any alternative solutions or features you've considered.
+If possible, provide a clear and concise method of implementing the idea

-**Additional context**
+## Additional context

-Add any other context or screenshots about the feature request here.
+Add any other context or thoughts about the feature request here.